Love New Customers? Start With Value.

 In fact, your website’s primary job is to attract new leads and enable you to nurture a relationship with your target audience.

 When we start working with a client, our first focus is honing into the company’s mission, values, and vision.
 In other words, why do they exist?
 Who do they serve?
 What makes them special?

-We break this into two main parts: your unique value proposition and your brand.
+We tackle this in two main parts: your unique value proposition and your brand.

 Attracting Leads With Your Unique Value Proposition (UVP)

 Your value proposition is a clear, concise statement of the tangible results a customer gets from using your products or services.
 It’s outcome-focused and stresses the business value of your offering.
-In other words, it satisfies the question of why a customer should hire you—what changes for them?
+In other words, it puts the customer first and answers the question of why they should hire you—what changes for them if they do?